Contents and Quick Navigation

 Well, that’s precisely what it’s like for your cockapoo, which is why it’s so important you pay attention to his barks and start understanding what the different ones mean.

-Let’s take a look at what your cockapoo’s telling you when he barks and why he won’t stop.
+Let’s take a look at what your cockapoo’s telling you when he barks and if hes got a Cockapoo barking problem.

 Your Cockapoo Wants Something

 When your cockapoo wants something, he does what’s affectionately called a “demand bark.”
 It could be because he wants his long overdue walk or his dinner.
 You’ll be able to recognize this bark not only by its sound but also when it happens.

 It’s usually one bark or a few in succession.
 There are quite a few pauses in between, and you’ll notice that he’s looking at you or the thing he wants.

 It’s best, according to animal behaviorists to either ignore it or get up and walk away.
 This is because giving in to your dog (immediately) reinforces the behaviour and will encourage him to demand bark more.